 People often judge others based on superficial criteria.
 Is a person less worthy because he/she does not get married and have children?
 Is a person less worthy if he/she does not earn a high salary in a prestigious job?
 Is a person less worthy because he/she does not score well at school or acquire qualifications?
 This is even more insidious when we are judging people with autism, because people measure the greatness of autistics based on NeuroTypical standards.
 This is like judging a fish by its ability to climb a tree, not by its ability to swim in water.

 The news articles celebrating autistic talents are not helping since they implied autistics can only be valued if they have some special abilities or gifts, especially one that is valued enough by society to make a lucrative career out of.
 Autistics are made to feel like losers, not necessarily because they can’t succeed, but because they don’t succeed in the way that NeuroTypicals generally define success.

 A common area many parents focus on is educational qualifications.
 For a NeuroTypical, the process of climbing the corporate ladder starts with a degree, which allows the candidate to land a management job.
 Management jobs are generally out of bounds for me due to office politics, so I find degrees much less useful.
 Since I don’t wish to commit to the academic qualifications game, don’t have the money to play the business game, and don’t have sufficient social competency to play the office politics corporate ladder game, I have to find an unconventional way to achieve my goals.

-Every one of the millions of adult autistics in the world will also have to find their own path to success, because our society is clueless at developing autistic potential.
+There are no easy answers all these issues, but at least we should be aware of what we are talking about and what types of organizations we are throwing our support behind.
+Every one of the millions of adult autistics in the world also have to find their own path to success, because our society is clueless at developing autistic potential.
 Parents, please don’t prescribe the popular definitions of success.
 Instead, help your children find their own path towards success.